image-source-control/image-source-control/readme.txt

 **Features**

+* various methods to display and list image sources
 * adds an extra field (custom field) to mediathek to include the image source into
 * lets you mark an image to belong to the uploader
 * lists images with missing sources in the backend